Shembagaraju/Shembagaraju.github.io/README.md

 <p>The project is about identifying the water theft and water leakage in the pipelines of the water distribution network.
 </p>
 <h5> INTELLIGENT IRRIGATION SYSTEM </h5>
-<p>This project helps the farmers to monitor their fields by using IoT where the climatic conditions of the field can be determined
+<p><pre>This project helps the farmers to monitor their fields by using IoT where the climatic conditions of the field can be determined
-and necessary measures can be taken.
+and necessary measures can be taken bhy them even when they are away from the fields.
-</p><hr>
+</pre></p><hr>
 <h3 id="certification">Certifications :</h3>
 <p>
 Certified with a B.A. degree in Hindi by Dakshina Bharat Hindi Prachar Sabha